 You may want to check on the progress of a DBS application.
 With onlinedbs.co.uk you have access to this functionality 24 hours a day, seven days a week.
+You can go directly to the DBS Tracking Service or read on for further guidance.

 The DBS checking process involves several different stages before an applicant receives their certificate.
 Below is a detailed explanation of the stages your DBS application goes through during the checking process.
 Standard disclosures will be tracked at stages 1, 2 and 5.
 Enhanced disclosures will be tracked at all 5 stages.